-MLF 101 Elementary French I (3 credits)

-The fundamentals of oral and written communication skills in French.
-Prerequisite: placement into MLF 101.
+Frn 101 Elementary French I (3 credits) French language and intercultural proficiency development in all modes of communication at the Novice level.
+Not applicable toward a French major or minor.
+Prerequisite: placement into Frn 101.
 First semester.

-MLF 102 Elementary French II (3 credits)

-The fundamentals of oral and written communication skills in French continued.
-Prerequisite: MLF 101 or placement into MLF 102.
+Frn 102 Elementary French II (3 credits) French language and intercultural proficiency development in all modes of communication at the Novice level, continued.
+Prerequisite: Frn 101 or placement into Frn 102.
 Second semester.

-MLF 201 Intermediate French I (3 credits)

-Expansion of oral and written communication skills in French with an emphasis on culture.
-Prerequisite: MLF 102 or placement into MLF 201.
+Frn 201 Intermediate French I [3 credits] French language and intercultural proficiency development in all modes of communication at the Intermediate level.
+Prerequisite: Frn 102 or placement into Frn 201.
 First semester.

-MLF 202 Intermediate French II (3 credits)

-Expansion of oral and written communication skills in French with an emphasis on culture continued.
-Prerequisite: MLF 201 or placement into MLF 202.
+Frn 202 Intermediate French II (3 credits) French language and intercultural proficiency development in all modes of communication at the Intermediate level, continued.
+Prerequisite: Frn 201 or placement into Frn 202.
 Second semester.

-MLF 300 French Language Room (1 credit)

-No-English rooms in residence halls.
+Frn 300 French Language Room (1 credit) No-English rooms in residence halls.
 Partial language immersion and target language projects.
 Credit can be earned for up to three semesters.
-Prerequisite: MLF 202.
+Prerequisite: Frn 202.

-MLF 303 French Civilization to 1715 (3 credits)

-Survey of the history, geography, people and customs of France from earliest times to 1715.
-Prerequisite: MLF 202.
+Frn 303 French Civilization to 1715 (3 credits) Survey of the history, geography, people and customs of France from earliest times to 1715.
+Prerequisite: Frn 202.
 Second semester, odd-numbered calendar years.

-MLF 304 French Civilization since 1715 (3 credits)

-Survey of the history, geography, people and customs of the French-speaking world from 1715 to the present.
-Prerequisite: MLF 202.
+Frn 304 French Civilization since 1715 (3 credits) Survey of the history, geography, people and customs of the French-speaking world from 1715 to the present.
+Prerequisite: Frn 202.
 Second semester, even-numbered calendar years.

-MLF 305 French Conversation (3 credits)
+Frn 305 French Conversation (3 credits)